-Say hello to the New Year!
-There is always LOTS of excitement and motivation in the air.
-We all spend some time looking at the past year and dreaming of what the new one will bring.
+The New Year is on the horizon, it’s time to say goodbye to this year and hello to your future.
+There is always LOTS of excitement and motivation in the air as one year completes and another year begins.
+It’s a time for you to spend some time looking at your past year and dreaming of what the new one will bring.

-I make sure to review the year past and ahead in both my personal life and in my business.
-There are 21 tips that are really important for you to follow if you want to set yourself up for a crazy successful, profitable year.
+The following is a list of tips for you to review the year past and the year ahead in both your personal life and in your business.
+These 21 tips are crucial for you to follow if you want to set yourself up for a crazy successful, happy and profitable year.

 I remember the moment I sent the email.
 It was for an event called Thought Leadership, Robert Cialdini was speaking and it was sold out.
 A colleague of mine said that I should attend and I had to write the organizer, Alan Weiss to ask if he would permit me to attend based on my colleague’s recommendation.

 He replied and said he would make an exception as a courtesy to this woman but I needed to pay for my registration now.